VishalRamki/C3990-Server/README.md

 # Changelog

+### 09/04/17

+- Added Longtitude and Latitude fields in store.

 ### 09/04/17 [1:52PM] - Bug Fixes, New Endpoint

 - Added a new endpoint `/api/materials/<string>`, this endpoint returns an uploaded image.